MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 03/11/2024
+ms.date: 05/06/2024
 ---

 # Microsoft Viva Glint resources at a click

 Feel empowered on your Viva Glint journey through guidance, learning, events, connection, conversations, and more!

-Viva Glint is committed to engaging with our customers and empowering Viva Glint admins through learning, connection, and deployment support.
+Glint is committed to engaging with our customers and empowering Viva Glint admins through learning, connection, and deployment support.

 ## Learn with us